roelandordelman/mediasuite-info/README.md

-# clariah.github.io
+# clariah.github.io/mediasuite-info
-The website of CLARIAH Media Suite Documentation
+The website of the CLARIAH Media Suite Documentation